NVIDIA/nvbmc-docs/designs/oem/Nvidia/nsmd.md

 ### Associating NSM_NVLink to Device Inventory
-1. bmcweb assumes the portMetrics PDI and item.port PDI are at the same D-Bus object path.
+1. bmcweb assumes the portMetrics PDI and item.port PDI are at the same D-Bus object path for gathering specific port properties defined in Port schema.
-2. The object path of portMetrics PDI is from configuration.NVLink PDI.
+2. The D-Bus object path of portMetrics PDI is from configuration.NVLink PDI.
+3. nsmd will populate the portMEtrics PDI at the D-Bus object path according to Association property of configuration.NVLink PDI.
-3. It is required that the configuration provider set Association property of configuration.NVLink PDI to the same D-Bus object path as item.port PDI.
+4. It is required that the configuration provider(EntityManager or GpuMgr) set Association property of configuration.NVLink PDI to the same D-Bus object path as item.port PDI for the requirement in step1.

 ### Associating PLDM T2 sensors to Device Inventory
 QM3 and CX7 support both PLDM T2 and NSM protocols.
 The pldmd should associates